Lisinopril is a medicine to treat high blood pressure (hypertension) and heart failure.

 Take lisinopril even if you feel well, as you'll still be getting the benefits of the medicine.

 If you miss a dose of lisinopril, take it as soon as you remember.
 If you do not remember until the following day, skip the missed dose and take your next dose at the usual time.

 Do not take a double dose to make up for a forgotten one.

 If you forget doses often, it may help to set an alarm to remind you.
 You could also ask your pharmacist for advice on other ways to help you remember to take your medicine.

 The amount of lisinopril that can lead to an overdose varies from person to person.

-- you take too much lisinopril
+- you take more than your prescribed dose of lisinopril

-If you need to go to hospital, do not drive yourself – get someone else to drive you or call for an ambulance.
+If you need to go to A&E, do not drive yourself.
+Get someone else to drive you or call for an ambulance.